obdasystems/sparqling-ws/README.md

 It uses a simple owl reasoner to deduce further information about the ontology and suggest correct paths in the query graph.

 ## How to run it
-1. Install the dependencies via maven: `maven install`
+1. Install the dependencies via maven: `mvn install`
 2. Run the main class: `com.obdasystems.server.SparqlingServer`
 3. Now the server (Powered by Jetty) runs on port 7979